 As with all travel transactions, we recommend paying for purchases in the local currency.
-You’ll almost always get a better exchange rate if the credit card does the conversion, as opposed to the shop where you’re making a purchase—and if you "pay in pounds" when abroad, it is the local shop which does the conversion.
-The Halifax card is a Mastercard, which is known to give consumers some of the best exchange rates, so always opt to pay in the local currency.
+You’ll almost always get a better exchange rate if the credit card does the conversion, as opposed to the shop where you’re making a purchase.
+If you elect to "pay in pounds" when abroad, then you're leaving the currency conversion to the local retailer and there are no guarantees as to the rate you'll receive.

 As a result, it's advisable to pay in local currency.
 The Halifax card is a Mastercard, which is known to give consumers some of the best exchange rates.

 How does the Halifax Clarity Credit Card Compare to Other Credit Cards?

 In order to decide if the Halifax Clarity is for you, it’s best to compare it against some of its closest competitors.